apache/cordova-docs/docs/en/edge/guide/platforms/ios/webview.md

         MobileCoreServices.framework
         CoreMedia.framework

-16. Expand **Target Dependencies** - the top box labeled like this if you have multiple boxes!
+16. Expand **Target Dependencies**, the top box labeled like this if you have multiple boxes!

 17. Select the **+** button, and add the `CordovaLib` build product.

-18. Expand **Link Binaries with Libraries** - the top box labeled like this if you have multiple boxes!
+18. Expand **Link Binaries with Libraries**, the top box labeled like this if you have multiple boxes!

 19. Select the **+** button, and add `libCordova.a`.